nicorithner/nicorithner/README.md

 ### Here are some facts about me...

 - Pronouns: He/Him
 - 💻 Software Developer.
 Back End with some Front End experience.
-Always learning new skills and exploring technologies.
+Always learning new skills and exploring technologies.<br/>
     <strong>Trained at [Turing School of Software and Design](https://turing.io/)</strong>
 - 🏋🏻‍♂️  Olympic Weightlifting, and kettlebell endurance sports coach.
 - 🇦🇷  Born and raised in Patagonia, Argentina (Rio Negro)